xtung6121/my-courses/README.md

 * "babel-plugin-module-resolver": "^5.0.0"
 ```

+Start App:

+1. npm install
+2. npm run dev
+3. config db with .env.example

-Introdution: Website use Nodejs, ExpressJS and Handlebar (because I want to focus to learn Javascript )
+Introdution: Website use Nodejs, ExpressJS and Handlebars (because I want to focus to learning Javascript )

+- Basic project structure/terminology notes: Middleware = methods/functions/operations that are called between processing the request and sending the response.
+- An Express app contains [multiple levels of middleware](https://expressjs.com/en/guide/using-middleware.html), such as application-level middleware (`app.use(middleware)` and router-level middleware (e.g., `router.use(middleware)`). `app.use(middleware)` is called every time a request is sent to the server. (`app.get()` is called when the HTTP method is set to GET, whereas `app.use()` is called regardless of the HTTP method.)
+- These define a route handler file as middleware, which also contains middleware - the route files forward requests to controller "actions," methods that handle incoming requests (for example getNewPassword in controllers/auth.js).

 Functions:
-1. Managerment Courses (I updated code using manage Product is account in the game 2D online, like shop acc  )
+1. Management courses with CRUD
-2. Payment with ZaloPay (working..)
+2. Payment with ZaloPay
-3. Create, Update, Edit and Delete Product
-4. Login, Logout and isAuthentication  (working..)
+3. Login, Logout
-5. Upload file IMG, AWS S3 service interface object
+4. Upload file IMG, AWS S3 service interface object

-How to clone my project:
-config db with .env.example

-run web: npm run dev

-Conclusion: Thanks for watching! <3 Like coding with me...
+Conclusion: <3 Like coding with me...